-The Special Education concentration assists regular classroom teachers who serve special needs students, teachers who may be considering a Education Specialist Credential, and administrators and curriculum specialists who desire to strengthen their special education expertise.
+The Special Education concentration assists regular classroom teachers who serve special needs students, teachers who may be considering our Special Education Credential, and administrators and curriculum specialists who desire to strengthen their special education expertise.
 This program can be taken on-campus, online, or a combination of both.
 Successful completion of the first four courses provides the graduate student an institution-sponsored Special Education Certificate.
 With a fifth course, SEED597: Independent Study in Special Education (3 units), students can fulfill a 15-unit concentration in Special Education.

 The Master of Arts in Teaching with a Concentration in Special Education is a 30-unit program that can be completed in 18 months.
 View program sheet (PDF).